bregnery/bregnery.github.io/_docs/tutorials/FEWZtutorial.md

 All makes will compile the necessary CUBA library provided automatically

+## Organization

+The ``input.txt`` file contains the adjustable parameters about the process being simulated.
+For example: the collision energy, particle masses, pT and eta ranges for different particles, PDF information, and particle couplings.
+The ``histogram.txt`` file contains bounds and bins for the values that are calculated by FEWZ.
+The output will be stored in ``.dat`` files.

+For some examples, click [here](https://github.com/bregnery/FEWZforHiggs2mumu/tree/master/FEWZ/FEWZ_3.1.b2/bin).
+The files labeled ``mu13tev-higgs*.txt`` contain parameters used to calculate the Drell-Yan background for various mass ranges at CMS with collision energies of 13TeV.
+These files also use the LHAPDF set which are included in this repository [2].

 ### Running Locally

 In order to run the FEWZ program, first change into the FEWZ bin directory.
 Then copy the input.txt and histograms.txt from the desired directory to the bin directory.
-Now run the local version of FEWZ in the bin by using the shell script local_run.sh with the following command
+Now run the local version of FEWZ in the bin directory by using the shell script local_run.sh with the following command

 ```bash
 ./local_run.sh z <run_dir> input.txt histograms.txt results.dat .. <number_of_processors>